 The Subelement ID and Length fields are defined in 9.4.3 (Subelements).

-The Max R2I Nss = 320 MHz field indicates for the bandwidth of 320 MHz the maximum number of spatial streams to be used in R2I NDP .
+The Max R2I Nss field indicates the maximum number of spatial streams to be used in an R2I NDP for 320 MHz PPDU bandwidth transmission.

-The Max I2R Nss = 320 MHz field indicates for the bandwidth of 320 MHz the maximum number of spatial streams to be used in I2R NDP .
+The Max I2R Nss field indicates the maximum number of spatial streams to be used in an I2R NDP for 320 MHz PPDU bandwidth transmission.

 The Puncturing Pattern Support field is set to one to indicate support of all valid puncturing patterns as listed in Table 36-30 (Definition of the Punctured Channel Information field in the U-SIG for an EHT MU PPDU using non-OFDMA transmissions); it is set to zero to indicate support of only the subset of puncturing patterns defined in Table 11-14aa (Subset of puncturing patterns in 320MHz Ranging when Puncturing Pattern Support field set to 0).

 The Puncturing Pattern field is used by the RSTA to convey the Disabled Subchannel Bitmap to the ISTA in the IFTM frame.
 It is reserved when included in the IFTMR frame by the ISTA.

+The Max R2I Repetition field indicates the maximum number of LTF repetitions that the RSTA uses in the preamble of an R2I NDP for 320 MHz PPDU bandwidth transmission; the subfield is set to the number of LTF repetitions minus 1.

+The Max I2R Repetition field indicates the maximum number of LTF repetitions that the ISTA uses in the preamble of an I2R NDP for 320 MHz PPDU bandwidth transmission; the subfield is set to the number of LTF repetitions minus 1.

+The Max R2I LTF Total and Max I2R LTF Total fields indicate the maximum number of EHT-LTFs to be destined to an ISTA in the R2I NDP and an RSTA in an I2R NDP respectively for 320 MHz PPDU bandwidth transmission.
+The encoding is given in Table 9-322h23fc (Max R2I/I2R LTF Total subfields).
+The maximum number of EHT-LTFs limits the allowed combinations of number of spatial streams and LTF repetitions.

 TGbk Editor: Change clause 11.21.6.3.3 (p.26 in 11bk D1.0) as follows: